F0lak/dm_open_ref/ref/atom/movable/var/screen_loc.md

 control is set to automatically scale to fit its contents, it will try to show every object you put there.

-Note+ For secondary-map HUD
+Note: For secondary-map HUD
-items, you should not use the full `window.control` ID, just the [id](/ref/%7Bskin%7D/param/id.md) .code} of the control itself.
+items, you should not use the full `window.control` ID, just the [id](/ref/%7Bskin%7D/param/id.md) of the control itself.
 Map controls should always have a unique `id`.